 - Loss of range of motion in the neck

 - Chronic migraines or headaches

 - Tingling and numbness in the upper extremities

 - Occasionally, blurred vision and memory problems

 Whiplash injury symptoms may not surface right away, so it’s imperative patients seek immediate medical attention to have their physical health evaluated.
 Prolonging treatment could result in long-term damage, like chronic pain, reduced mobility, or post-traumatic stress disorder.
-Fortunately, the team at OSR Physical Therapy is here to ensure you experience a complete recovery after your car accident.
+Fortunately, the team at OSR Physical Therapy is here to ensure you experience complete recovery after an auto accident.

-Here are the top 5 reasons patients should seek the care of a physical therapist after their automobile accident:
+Wondering if you should seek physical therapy treatment after you’ve been in an auto accident?
+Here are the top 5 reasons patients should seek the care of a physical therapist after their car accident: